smtilson/pp5-ml-dashboard/README.md

     - Future directions.

 ## Deployment

+Note: The project is now deployed on Railway and is using Streamlit 1.30, these instructions are outdated.
 This assumes that you already have a Heroku account.

 1. Copy/Clone the repository on github.
 Check the requirements file and uncomment the relevant packages in order to install the necessary libraries for running the notebooks.
 Before deploying to Heroku, remember to comment out these packages.